-Final evaluations that have a quantitative endline survey must include a probability sample at the participant or population level in the activity area that is consistent with the baseline survey, and be designed to produce values that will be compared to results from a baseline survey so that change can be measured and tested for difference.
-Applicants are encouraged to ensure that data collection for baseline and endline surveys occur at the same point in time (during the year), to the greatest extent possible.
+The final evaluation must be externally led by an experienced firm or consultants.
+Final evaluation quantitative endline surveys must include a probability sample at the participant or population level in the activity area that is consistent with the baseline survey, and be designed to produce values that will be compared to results from a baseline survey so that change can be measured and tested for difference.
+Applicants are encouraged to ensure that data collection for baseline and endline surveys occur at the same point in time (during the year), as appropriate, to the greatest extent possible.